btolsen131/btolsen131/README.md

 - 👋 Hi, I’m Brian Olsen
 - 👀 I’m a self taught software engineer
-- 🌱 I’m currently a .Net engineer for a fortune 500 company
+- 🌱 I’m currently a Senior Software Engineer for a fortune 500 Healthcare company
 - 📫 How to reach me: https://www.linkedin.com/in/briantolsen/

-I have experience with C#, Python, Javascript, and Rust.
+I have experience with C#, Javascript, and Python.